 Dry Scalp Shampoo

 No one wants to admit they have dandruff.
 It is embarrassing and kinda makes me feel like maybe I’m not hygienic.
 But that’s so far from the truth!
 Post-baby, and especially if you’re breastfeeding, hormonal swings can cause a surge of oil production as your scalp rapidly sheds skin.
 I didn’t want to just go buy head and shoulders or selsun blue, both of which would completely ruin my hair color and fry my ends.
-So I hunted for a color-safe dandruff shampoo for months until I found L’Oreal Ever Fresh Sulfate Free Antidandruff Shampoo.
-It is only $7, which is an incredible value.
+So I hunted for a color-safe dandruff shampoo for months until I found L’Oreal Ever Pure Sulfate Free Scalp Care Shampoo.
+It is only $8.29, which is an incredible value.
 I don’t use it every time I wash my hair – just once a week.
+I use the Ever Pure Scalp Care Conditioner as a complement to the shampoo, and it works really nicely.

 Apple Cider Vinegar Treatments